shivanshdave/2020-432/classes/class01/README.md

 Welcome to PQHS / CRSP / MPHP 432!

 - The main website for the course is https://github.com/THOMASELOVE/2020-432.
-- This class will be audio-recorded, and the recordings will be posted to a Google Drive and linked at each day's README as soon as possible.
-If you're willing to help with that work, please email us to let us know.
+- This class will be audio-recorded, and the recordings will be posted to a Google Drive and a link will appear here.

 ### Getting Help